 - Write down the most important of the five senses (taste, touch, hearing, sight, or smell) that goes with each of your “I remembers.”

-- Now select the “I remember” you would most like to write about.
+- Choose the “I remember” you would most like to write about.
 Share the memory with me.

-- Now, writing as fast as you can for ten minutes, see how much of the memory you can get on paper.
+- Writing as fast as you can for ten minutes, see how much of the memory you can get on paper.
 Don’t worry about punctuation or spelling; you can think about that later, if you like what you’ve written.

 - Now, let’s read your story and think of ways to possibly make it even better.